skip to content

 Placements

-Students will have the opportunity to work in clinical services in Cambridgeshire County including NHS and County Council statutory and third sector organisations.
+Students will have the opportunity to work in clinical services in the NHS, Cambridgeshire County Council, and third sector organisations.
 Placements will include 2day/week over the course of the second or third term.
-Placement activities will include, undertaking a service-related audit using service data; co-leading group therapy with a registered professional; scoring neuropsychological assessments and helping to prepare assessment reports; compiling developmental histories; and other activities that will enable to student to experience mental health services first hand.
+Placement activities will include, for example, undertaking a service-related audit using service data; co-leading group therapy with a registered professional; scoring neuropsychological assessments and helping to prepare assessment reports; compiling developmental histories; and other activities that will enable to student to experience mental health services first hand.

 Feedback